w3c/wot-cg/Tutorials/whatiswot/4-JSON_in_Practice/4-video-information.md

 ## Title

-What is WoT - JSON
+What is WoT - JSON in Practice

 ## Description